Political spectrum: Origins

+Modern applications

+In the 21st century, the trichotomy has been used to explain alignments that do not fit a binary.
+Arnold Kling's The Three Languages of Politics (2013) describes how political groups communicate using three distinct moral axes—liberty-coercion, oppressor-oppressed, and civilization-barbarism—which correspond to the three corners of the triangle.
+Similarly, R. J. Rummel's "Conflict Helix" identified three "pure" political types—Libertarian, Authoritarian, and Totalitarian—while Mary Douglas's Grid-Group Cultural Theory categorized social values into Individualist, Egalitarian, and Hierarchist prototypes, both of which map onto the triangular framework.

+In 2022, Eric Kaufmann released an influential report "The Politics of the Culture Wars in Contemporary America" via the Manhattan Institute which advocated for this model.
+This was later expanded in his book "The Third Awokening".

 Spatial model

 The spatial model of voting plots voters and candidates in a multi-dimensional space where each dimension represents a single political issue sub-component of an issue, (Note: If voter preferences have more than one peak along a dimension, it needs to be decomposed into multiple dimensions that each only have a single peak.
 "We can satisfy our assumption about the form of the loss function if we increase the dimensionality of the analysis — by decomposing one dimension into two or more") or candidate attribute.
 Voters are then modeled as having an "ideal point" in this space and voting for the nearest candidates to that point.
 The dimensions of this model can also be assigned to non-political properties of the candidates, such as perceived corruption, health, etc.

 Most of the other spectra in this article can then be considered projections of this multi-dimensional space onto a smaller number of dimensions.
 For example, a study of German voters found that at least four dimensions were required to adequately represent all political parties.
+The voter and politician distributions along these dimensions can be asymmetric.